The 30 Day Lift

 I am keeping a journal throughout and doing my best at following through with all my tasks.
 It has been so awesome, I really love this format!

 I actually had a very stressful moment at work today and I thought I need to eat something.
 But I actually told myself "It is ok dear one, you can handle this" and voila, no sugar consumed!!

 - Lizanne Miskelly, North Carolina, USA

 I’m Karly, your guide through the course.
-I help highly sensitive people who struggle with shame, sugar, overdoing and perfectionism.
-My approach helps you create a more compassionate relationship with yourself so you can experience more rest, play and power; connection, joy, and self trust.
+I help highly sensitive people who struggle with shame, sugar, overdoing and perfectionism and who yearn to create a kinder, more compassionate relationship with themselves.

 Growing human(kind)ness, the name of my website, means to soften self criticism and shame, and to claim the wholeness that is our birthright.
 This work arose from two things - from my own experience with 20 years of multiple eating disorders, chronic depression and anxiety, and from bearing witness to others' stories of challenge, growth and rebirth.

 I teach classes, write books and courses, and speak to groups.